Bassmaster Classic: History

 In 1968, Ray Scott officially formed and incorporated the Bass Anglers Sportsman Society (B.A.S.S.).
-Don Butler from Oklahoma would become the first B.A.S.S. member after paying Ray Scott $100 for a lifetime membership.
+Don Butler from Oklahoma was the first B.A.S.S. member after paying Ray Scott $100 for a lifetime membership.
 The first ever Bassmaster Magazine would also be published in the same year.

 Rules and procedures

 The field has ranged from 24 to 61 anglers.
 The 2009 competition included women for the first time.
 2010 was the last year for women to be given a specific Classic spot.
 As in previous years, they now have to earn a spot via the Opens or, qualify for the Bassmaster Elite Series and have enough success to gain a spot to the Classic.
 The Bassmaster College Series, B.A.S.S.
 Nation and the Team Championship also offer paths to the Classic.

 The Bassmaster Classic takes place over three days.
 All fish are caught under catch-and-release rules, must measure at least 12 inches (or as that state law requires), and must be alive at the time they are presented for weigh-in or a penalty will be assessed.
 There is a cut after the second day, in which only the 25 top anglers, based on total weight, advance to the third day.
 The highest total weight after three days wins the competition.

 Contestants can only fish in specified areas at the competition venue.
-This is usually a lake, but the 1980 Classic was held on the Saint Lawrence River out of Alexandria Bay, NY, the 2005 competition was held at Three Rivers (Allegheny River and Monongahela River which forms the Ohio River) in Pittsburgh, with some competitors using tributaries such as the Beaver River and Youghiogheny River miles from the confluence.
+Usually, this a lake but the 1980 Classic was held on the Saint Lawrence River in Alexandria Bay, New York.
+The 2005 competition was held at Three Rivers (Allegheny River and Monongahela River which forms the Ohio River) in Pittsburgh, with some competitors using tributaries including the Beaver River and Youghiogheny River miles from the confluence.
 In 2009 and 2012 the Classic used a 100-mile stretch of the Red River in Shreveport, Louisiana.
 In 2011, the Classic was held on the Louisiana Delta.
 The Classic venue continues to change from year to year, but tends to revisit prior Classic sites as well.

 From its inception to 1976, the Classic was held at a "mystery lake," unknown to competitors until they were aboard an aircraft bound for the site.
 Founder Ray Scott changed the practice for the 1977 Classic, announcing the site in advance so that fans of the sport could plan ahead to attend.